Everything you need to know about the life insurance medical exam

 Key takeaways

-• The life insurance medical exam is similar to an annual physical with your doctor.
+• The life insurance medical exam is just like getting an annual physical with your doctor.

 • The medical exam tests for any health conditions you might have and verifies your smoking status.